mth/yeti/doc/intro.rst

 As it can be seen, the lazy mapping works also fine with infinite lists.
-If the lazy list is iterated only once and there are no other references to it, the garbage collector can free the head of the list just after it was created - meaning the full list will never be allocated at once.
+If the lazy list is iterated only once and there are no other references to it, the garbage collector can free the head of the list just after it was created - meaning the full list never has to be allocated at once.
 That way the lazy lists can be used as iterators or streams.

 Ranges